-- Make sure all hose couplings, covers and plugs are tight. - Check the oil levels in the sight glasses on the connection between the engine flywheel and pump volute.
-The oil level should be in the middle of each sight glass.

-The bearing oil and mechanical seal oil are each sealed by a shaft lip seal, and a vent to atmosphere exists between these two lip seals to indicate oil leak from either cavity.
+- Make sure all hose couplings, covers and plugs are tight. - Check the oil level in the mechanical seal oil reservoir bottle.
+Do not allow the bottle to run dry. - The bearing oil and mechanical seal oil are each sealed by a shaft lip seal, and a vent to atmosphere exists between these two lip seals to indicate oil leaks from either cavity.
 If either the bearing oil or mechanical seal oil lip seal leaks, oil will leak from the vent.
 This vent should be checked for leakage prior to pump operation.

 - Check the engine oil level, coolant level and fuel level. - Make sure the engine starting battery is connected. - 1.
-Make sure the emergency stop switch is pulled out (deactivated). - 2.
-Turn the engine start switch key to the right "RUN" position.
+Make sure the Emergency Stop switch is pulled out (deactivated). - Turn the Engine Start switch (key) to the right RUN position.
 A startup screen will appear.
 After the startup screen is cleared, the display will show readings on its virtual gauges.
-Once the gauges appear, crank the engine by turning and holding the key switch in the "START" position until the engine starts.
-Refer to page 15 for details. - 3.
+Once the gauges appear, crank the engine by turning and holding the key switch in the start position until the engine starts.
+Refer to "Control Panel Operation" on page 15 for details. - 3.
 Allow the engine to run until it reaches a constant speed.
-Once it is running smoothly, the engine speed can be adjusted with the Speed Control switch (/ ), located above the Engine Start switch on the control panel. - A. Press and release the Rabbit 🐓 icon to increase the speed. - B. Press and hold the Rabbit 🐳 icon to accelerate to full speed in a few seconds. - C. Press and release the Turtle 🛖 icon to decrease engine speed.
-(Press and hold for continuous deceleration.) - 4.
-The pump should self prime and begin to discharge liquid within minutes.
+Once it is running smoothly, the engine speed can be adjusted.
+To adjust the engine speed: - A. Loosen the locking ring on the throttle, located next to the mounting bracket, by turning counterclockwise. - B. Push and hold the center button on the throttle. - C. PULL the throttle out to INCREASE engine speed. - D. PUSH the throttle in to DECREASE engine speed. - E. Fine engine speed adjustment can be made by turning the throttle clockwise or counterclockwise. - F. Once the desired engine speed has been attained, lock the throttle by turning the locking ring clockwise.

+- 4. The pump should self prime and begin to discharge liquid within minutes.
 The pump may not prime immediately because the suction line must first fill with liquid.
 If the pump fails to prime within five minutes, stop it and check the suction line for leaks. - 5.
-Use the Speed Control switch (4/) to adjust the pump flow.
+Use the throttle to adjust the pump flow.
 Several factors can influence pump output: - The temperature, viscosity, and amount of entrapped solids in the liquid being moved. - The length, diameter, and number of bends of the intake and outlet hoses. - The total suction height (lift) of the pump. - The altitude above sea level where the pump is operating.